rovaughn/platform-docs/platform/manual/tutorial/explore-hasura-cluster.rst

 The first section shows general information about the cluster.

-The cluster configuration section will tell if there is a difference between the local and remote cluster configurations.
+The cluster configuration section will tell you if there is a difference between the local and remote cluster configurations.

 Microservices
 -------------